apigear-io/apigear-docs/template-python/docs/quickstart.md

 note

-For the simulation check the olink feature(TBD) which provides middle layer on your code side and the [simulation](/docs/scripting/backends/intro.md) explained.
+For simulation, see the [`olink` feature](/template-python/docs/features.md#extended), which provides a middle layer on your code side, and the [simulation docs](/docs/scripting/backends/intro.md).

 ### Create and run an example[​](#create-and-run-an-example "Direct link to Create and run an example")